lk-geimfari/awesomo/languages/PYTHON.md

 ![tf](https://cdn-images-1.medium.com/max/720/0*dNVUpWFLoysACE9z.)

 ---
-[**Elizabeth**](https://github.com/lk-geimfari/elizabeth) - is a fast and easier to use Python library for generate dummy data.
+[**Elizabeth**](https://github.com/lk-geimfari/elizabeth) - is a fast and easier to use Python library for generating dummy data.
 These data are very useful when you need to bootstrap the database in the testing phase of your software.
-A great example of how you can use the library is a web applications on Flask or Django which need a data, such as users (email, username, name, surname etc.), posts (tags, text, title, publishing date and etc.) asf.
-The library use the JSON files as a datastore and doesn’t have any dependencies.
-The library offers more than 18 different data providers (from the personal to transport and not only).
+A great example of how you can use the library are web applications on Flask or Django which need a data, such as users (email, username, name, surname etc.), posts (tags, text, title, publishing date and etc.) and so forth.
+The library uses the JSON files as a datastore and doesn’t have any dependencies.
+The library offers more than 18 different data providers (from personal ones to transport and more).

 ![elizabeth](https://raw.githubusercontent.com/lk-geimfari/elizabeth/master/other/elizabeth_1.png)